Advanced Command and Control

 Note that BMS offers battery pack isolation measurements up to 700V.
 For 700-1000V systems that require isolation measurement, an external 3rd party device should be used.

 Some battery pack systems require multiple strings in parallel using one BMS per series string for redundant purposes.
 For these applications, we recommend using the BMS-LVM and power it off of the 12V key switch source.
 The BMS-LVM allows multiple BMS units to communicate on the same CANbus line without interference.

-Each BMS requires a 12V source to turn it on.
+For 24-48V systems, please use the U-BMS-MH with 12V contactors.
+All other BMS’s require a 12V source to enable.
 In some cases, a dc-dc converter may be added to the pack to convert the pack voltage down to 12V to provide power to the BMS as well as the contactors.
 The dc-dc should be able to supply at least 4 amps at 12V.